Lxiangyue/academic-website/content/publication/conference-paper4/index.md

 publication_types: ["4"]

 # Publication name and optional abbreviated publication name.
-publication: In *Source Themes Conference*
+publication: In *IJCAI-PRICAI 2020 Workshop*
 publication_short: In *IJCAI-PRICAI 2020 Workshop*

 abstract: Compared with MS-COCO datasets, the 3D FUTURE has a larger proportion of large objects which area is greater than 96×96 pixels.
 As getting fine boundaries is vitally important for large object segmentation, Mask R-CNN with PointRend is selected as the base segmentation framework to output high-quality object boundaries.
 Besides, a better engine that integrates ResNeSt, FPN and